 - artificial sweeteners

-The earlier you begin treating your headache, the greater your chances of relief.
-If it is practical, these simple methods can help:
+The earlier you begin treating your headache, the greater your chances of relief are.
+These methods can help:

 - Drink plenty of water to stay hydrated.